xixihaha1995/Research-Interests-of-Lichen/README.md

 $HOME , this is one command, direct you to the root dicrectory of your current user.

 ''\\wsl$\: visist Ubuntu directly form windows 10 Explorers''

+## CFD
+simulationType are laminar, RAS and LES

 ### Qt wmake